wnowak10/Gravity/about.md

   <img src="/images/bike.jpg" alt="My_bike" style="width: 740px; height: 555px"/>
 </a>

-This blog is a space for me to post my musings with the world.
-Any views expressed are just mine, and are of course always incomplete.

 These are some of my online profiles, where you can find a bit more about me.
 Please reach out with any questions, comments, or concerns!

 [Facebook](https://www.facebook.com/people/William-Nowak/2418349)